Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Introduction

 \section{Introduction}

 Of all the descriptions of nature throughout human history, quantum behavior is the strangest.
-Not that it is necessary to satisfy our vision, but because it is after more than a century a formalism without a clear explanation that allows a reasonably intuitive panorama.
-It is due to our classic intuition that fails to confront quantum behavior, with fundamentally non-classical results.
+Not that it is necessary to satisfy our vision, but because it is after more than a century a formalism without a clear explanation that gives a reasonably intuitive panorama, which follows of our classic intuition that cannot confront quantum behavior and its with non-classical results.
 To make explicit such non-classicality, which appears in the early years of the development of quantum theory \cite{PhysRev.47.777}, the concept of nonlocality has emerged.
-With theoretical work first by Bell \cite{PhysicsPhysiqueFizika.1.195}, and with experiments that culminated in important results \cite{cite-key, PhysRevLett.115.250401, PhysRevLett.115.250402}, nonlocality finally explained the impossibility of understanding quantum theory by classical means.
+With theoretical work first by Bell \cite{PhysicsPhysiqueFizika.1.195}, and with experiments that culminated in important results \cite{cite-key,PhysRevLett.115.250401,PhysRevLett.115.250402}, nonlocality finally explained the impossibility of understanding quantum theory by classical means.

-It is possible to describe the quantum theory classically, as in Bohm's interpretation \cite{PhysRev.85.166}, but they all violate some property accepted as classical, as the speed limit for localized influence, and independence of the context in which the interaction occurs.
-This last property, called contextuality, was initially proposed in Ref. \cite{Kochen1975}, and it deals with the inability to describe even with extra variables the results of a given physical system.
-As shown in Ref. \cite{Abramsky_2011} nonlocality is a special case of contextuality, and starting from the topos formalism for quantum theory, we have that contextuality is at the origin of all the main properties that make it what it is \cite{doring2020contextuality}.
-Therefore, contextuality is at the origin of what is known today as non-classicality and can be informally explained as the inability to a global agreement even if local agreement occurs \cite{abramsky2020contextuality}.
-As already demonstrated \cite{Abramsky2015ContextualityCA}, contextuality can be understood as the inability to remove a paradox from a data set, even with the inclusion of variables, thus being described as the emergence of fundamental paradoxes, with application in data science \cite{Abramsky_2019}.
+It is possible to describe the quantum theory classically, as in Bohm’s interpretation \cite{PhysRev.85.166}, but they all violate some property accepted as classical, as the speed limit for localized influence, and independence of the context in which the interaction occurs.
+This last property defines the concept of contextuality initially proposed in Ref. \cite{Kochen1975}, and it handles the inability to describe even with extra variables the results of a given physical system.
+As shown in Ref. \cite{Abramsky_2011}, nonlocality is a special case of contextuality, and one can also show from the topos formalism for quantum theory that contextuality is at the origin of all the main properties that make it what it is \cite{doring2020contextuality}, thus being at the origin of non-classicality.
+It can be informally explained as the inability to a global agreement even if local agreement occurs \cite{abramsky2020contextuality}, and as already showed \cite{Abramsky2015ContextualityCA}, it can be understood as the inability to remove a paradox from a data set, even including new variables, thus being described as the emergence of fundamental paradoxes \cite{Abramsky_2019}.